 Is a Rent-to-Own Home for You?

-Rent-to-own arrangements can work for people who can’t quality for a mortgage, either due to bad credit or insufficient down payment funds.
-Theoretically it lets buyers build up a down payment while regular rent payments improve their credit.
+Rent-to-own arrangements can work for people who can’t qualify for a mortgage, either due to bad credit or insufficient down payment funds.
+Theoretically, it lets buyers build up a down payment while regular rent payments improve their credit.

 But it also can work for people who have money and good credit.
 For instance, contract workers and other members of the ‘gig economy’ may not qualify for conventional mortgages because they don’t have a full-time job with a single employer.
 Foreign nationals with good jobs but short credit histories are other possible candidates.